Pere0/liver_segmentation/README.md

 In order to change files to segment/compare in the python script:
 - Line 102 change the name of the DICOM image: the original is 1924.dcm
 - Line 111 change the name of the png image: the original is liver_GT_024.png

+This repository also includes a python file for the segmentation with KMeans: kmeans.py In order to change files to segment/compare in the python script:
+- Line 29 change the name of the DICOM image: the original is 1924.dcm
+- Line 38 change the name of the png image: the original is liver_GT_024.png